 Use Dark Chocolate for the Batter

-For the batter, I love using dark chocolate for it’s deep and rich flavor, but it’s really important that you buy high quality ingredients.
-A standard Hersey’s bar doesn’t cut it for me, sorry.
+For the batter, I love using dark chocolate for its deep and rich flavor, but it’s really important that you buy high-quality ingredients.
 I recommend buying a chocolate bar that is at least 60% cocoa or higher.
-Brands like Ghirardelli, Lindt and Guittard are probably the most readily available in the baking aisle.
+Brands like Ghirardelli, Lindt and Guittard are the most readily available in the baking aisle.

 Don’t Use Chocolate Chips for the Batter

 I don’t like to use chocolate chips for the brownie batter because they generally have a wax-like coating.
 As a result, they don’t melt as smoothly and they’re oilier.
 However, you can make this recipe with chocolate chips if you don’t have a baking bar.
 To replace the 4-ounce chocolate bar in the recipe, use a heaping ½ cup of chocolate chips.

 After lots of research and recipe testing, a flakey and crackly topped brownie is the result of beating the eggs for an extended period of time.
 Be sure not to skip this step.
 It incorporates air into the batter and it actually forms a meringue layer on top of the brownies which creates the flakey and crackly layer on top.

 There is a specific but easy way to prepare this recipe to achieve this effect.
 First, the butter and sugar are well-creamed together.
 Then the eggs and egg yolks are added and beaten for at least two minutes.
 At this stage, the batter looks like a light and fluffy vanilla cake batter.

 - 4-ounce dark chocolate bar: Use a high-quality chocolate bar, at least 60% cocoa or higher.
 Ghirardelli, Lindt and Guittard are all great options.

 - Eggs & egg yolks- extra egg yolk add richness